 - a.
-The auditor's report expresses an unmodified opinion on the financial statements of the Latin American Montessori Bilingual Public Charter School, Inc. - b.
+The auditor's report expresses an unmodified opinion on whether the financial statements of the Latin American Montessori Bilingual Public Charter School, Inc., were prepared in accordance with generally accepted accounting principles. - b.
 No significant deficiencies relating to the audit of the financial statements have been reported. - c.
-No instances of noncompliance material to the financial statements of the Latin American Montessori Bilingual Public Charter School, Inc., were disclosed during the audit. - II.
+No instances of noncompliance material to the financial statements of the Latin American Montessori Bilingual Public Charter School, Inc., which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - II.
 Findings relating to the financial statements which are required to be reported in accordance with Government Auditing Standards